-Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars is a simple two layered treat that if full of flavor.
+These Sugar Free No Bake Chocolate Peanut Butter Oatmeal Bars are a simple two layered treat.

 I like that these oatmeal based bars can really be enjoyed any time of the day (breakfast included!).

-Did you try my recipe for Homemade Sugar Free Granola?
+Have you tried my recipe for Homemade Sugar Free Granola?

 That delicious granola recipe is made with rolled oats and other healthy ingredients.